 0:11 What I'm going to show you first, as quickly as I can, is some foundational work, some new technology that we brought to Microsoft as part of an acquisition almost exactly a year ago.
 This is Seadragon, and it's an environment in which you can either locally or remotely interact with vast amounts of visual data.

-0:29 We're looking at many, many gigabytes of digital photos here and kind of seamlessly and continuously zooming in, panning through the thing, rearranging it in any way we want.
+0:29 We're looking at many, many gigabytes of digital photos here and kind of seamlessly and continuously zooming in, panning through it, rearranging it in any way we want.
 And it doesn't matter how much information we're looking at, how big these collections are or how big the images are.
 Most of them are ordinary digital camera photos, but this one, for example, is a scan from the Library of Congress, and it's in the 300 megapixel range.
-It doesn't make any difference because the only thing that ought to limit the performance of a system like this one is the number of pixels on your screen
+It doesn't make any difference because the only thing that ought to limit the performance of a system like this one

-1:01 at any given moment.
+0:59 is the number of pixels on your screen at any given moment.
 It's also very flexible architecture.
 This is an entire book, so this is an example of non-image data.
 This is "Bleak House" by Dickens.
 Every column is a chapter.
 To prove to you that it's really text, and not an image, we can do something like so, to really show that this is a real representation of the text; it's not a picture.
-Maybe this is a kind of an artificial way to read an e-book.
+Maybe this is an artificial way to read an e-book.
 I wouldn't recommend it.

-2:13 Of course, mapping is one of those really obvious applications for a technology like this.
+2:13 Of course, mapping is one of those obvious applications for a technology like this.
 And this one I really won't spend any time on, except to say that we have things to contribute to this field as well.
 But those are all the roads in the U.S. superimposed on top of a NASA geospatial image.
 So let's pull up, now, something else.
 This is actually live on the Web now; you can go check it out.

-4:30 You know, I never thought that I'd end up working at Microsoft.
+4:29 You know, I never thought that I'd end up working at Microsoft.
 It's very gratifying to have this kind of reception here.
 (Laughter)

-5:17 What the point here really is is that we can do things with the social environment.
-This is now taking data from everybody -- from the entire collective memory of, visually, of what the Earth looks like -- and link all of that together.
-All of those photos become linked together, and they make something emergent that's greater than the sum of the parts.
+5:19 is that we can do things with the social environment.
+This is now taking data from everybody -- from the entire collective memory, visually, of what the Earth looks like -- and link all of that together.
+Those photos become linked, and they make something emergent that's greater than the sum of the parts.
 You have a model that emerges of the entire Earth.
 Think of this as the long tail to Stephen Lawler's Virtual Earth work.
 And this is something that grows in complexity as people use it, and whose benefits become greater to the users as they use it.
 Their own photos are getting tagged with meta-data that somebody else entered.
 If somebody bothered to tag all of these saints and say who they all are, then my photo of Notre Dame Cathedral suddenly gets enriched with all of that data, and I can use it as an entry point to dive into that space, into that meta-verse, using everybody else's photos, and do a kind of a cross-modal and cross-user social experience that way.
 And of course, a by-product of all of that is immensely rich virtual models of every interesting part of the Earth, collected not just from overhead flights and from satellite images and so on, but from the collective memory.

 6:26 Thank you so much.
-(Applause)
+(Applause) (Applause ends)

-7:21 CA: Blaise, that is truly incredible.
+7:21 CA: Truly incredible.
 Congratulations.